bord-o/holthing/note.md

 ## The Language

-HOL thing uses syntax similar to ML and Isabelle with some caviats.
-This subset should be obvious to use, major deviations are described below.
+HOL thing uses syntax similar to ML and Rust with some caviats.
+This should be obvious to use, major deviations are described below.

 ### Caviats

 - No ML module system
 - No mutable values
 - No exceptions
-- QOL features missing
 - Functions have explicit type annotations
 - No recursive function without 'fun'
-- Lambdas don't generate proof obligations

 ### What we do have
 - let bindings